 To maintain NAESB Certification, the ACA must submit annually to NAESB:

-i. an attestation, such as an audit management letter by a Qualified Auditor, that the ACA is compliant in all material respects with the WEQ-012 standards as specified in Section 5 for the applicable assurance level(s) and version(s).
+i. an attestation, such as an audit management letter by a Qualified Auditor, that at the time of renewal, the ACA is compliant in all material respects with the WEQ-012 standards and applicable documents as specified in Section 5 for the applicable assurance level(s) and version(s).

 ii. an indication of whether the ACA has received any of the following: